External NIC Failing Boot

 There are many addon NIC available on the market.
 Some are PCI, PCIe x1. etc

-But most of them fail to boot when used in diskless environment.
+But most of them fail to boot when used in a diskless environment.

-Firstly, to support PXE boot (Diskless boot) all Addon NIC need to have Boot Rom chip installed in the socket.
+Firstly, to support PXE boot (Diskless boot) all Addon NIC needs to have Boot Rom chip installed in the socket.

-Figure 1 and Figure 2 are Addon NICs that dont have boot rom chip in them, hence these NIC are not able to boot from Network even if they are Gigabit NIC.
+Figure 1 and Figure 2 are Addon NICs that don't have a boot rom chip in them, hence these NIC are not able to boot from Network even if they are Gigabit NIC.